…of making many books there is no end; and much study is a weariness of the flesh.

 So when the Michaela School started making waves in all the medias these were my questions.
 We’ll take the how first.
 On first read I was impressed by the sheer technical achievement.
 I’d assumed that it had been a failing school turned round by a new and bustling head (all new heads bustle).
 The new ethos was on rigid discipline, always popular with certain people, but quite hard to achieve in practice.
 How did she sell this to the parents? get the staff onside? cope with the push back from the pupils?
 When I looked closer I saw that something else going on.

 The school was new.
 The initial intake was small, the staff and pupils were picked, at least somewhat, I assume.
 There were government ministers on the board of governors so I expect they had some cash.
 (I wonder if their young adults went there?)
 In the circumstances creating a strict routine wasn’t that a major task.
 The school was a creation, set up to prove a point.
 Interesting, and something to think about, but not a panacea, you can’t build an entire educational system like that.
 You can try, you’ll have some successes but on the whole you’ll end up with a lot of failing schools filled with unhappy people.
-I’ll state it again — no one size fits all.
+Most teachers don’t want to teach that way and I doubt that you’ll find many young adults who say that that’s the way they want to be taught.

 Which leads us to the why — among the best GCSE results in the nation.
 Can’t argue with that.
 (I’d be interested in a long-term follow-up to see if this helped the young adults in their lives.)
 I hope that it was worth it because, from what I read about the discipline, the young adults led brutal lives.
 Normally you’d have had to have committed some sort of crime or taken a monastic vow to be treated that way.
 They’re to be silent, to walk about in files, no more than four people can assemble in one place.
 If an employer required this of their workers?

 I’m not against strict discipline, where it is necessary, which sometimes it is.
 The young adults are particularly sensitive to the feeling that their adults aren’t in full control.
 They need to be confident that their adults can protect them from their major predators — other young adults.
 When I was at school this wasn’t the case.
 I remember being dumped, face down, in a cleaning trolley by some fat git because I wouldn’t go and buy him some chips.
 It took me ages to get out, there was nobody there to help.
+There were no teachers about and my friends weren’t going to help me because the fat git was still around.
 A wee bit of discipline there would have been nice.
+Some schools do need a very strict discipline.

 So you should try to get away with the lightest discipline possible.
 What you don’t do is start out like your running a gulag.